Go to integrated search

 2. Key Elements Your Prenuptial Agreement Must Include

-Essential ElementWhy It Matters for Your Children
+ElementWhy It Matters

-Full Financial DisclosureBoth parties must list assets, debts, and income so neither can later claim surprise or fraud.
+Full Financial DisclosureBoth parties must list assets, debts, and income, so neither can later claim surprise or fraud.

-What Documentation Should You Preserve?
+What Documentation Should You Keep after Signing?

-You should maintain a copy of the fully executed agreement with original signatures, all financial disclosure statements both parties signed, correspondence between the parties and their lawyers confirming receipt and review, and any amendments or modifications made during the marriage.
-Store these documents in a secure location and inform your estate executor or trustee where to find them.
+Preserve the fully executed original agreement, all financial disclosure statements both parties signed, correspondence confirming each party's review and understanding, and any amendments made during the marriage.
+Store these in a secure location and inform your estate executor where to find them.
+If the agreement is contested after your death or divorce, your representative will need to produce this record promptly.
+Delays or gaps in documentation can lead to costly litigation and court-ordered distributions while enforceability is disputed.

 4. Common Challenges and How to Overcome Them